 The hdf5 field in MotionEnergyFeatures.hdf5 labeled <gabor_parameters> contains the definition of each channel, according to the six parameters enumerated above (x and y position, direction, spatial frequency, temporal frequency, and Gaussian envelope size).
-All these parameters, for each channel, are provided in a 6 x 2031 matrix.
+All these parameters, for each channel, are provided in a 6 x 4025 matrix.
 The order of columns (channels) in <gabor_parameters> is consistent with the order of columns in each preprocessed stimulus matrix.
 The order of the rows follows the order enumerated above (1-6).

 Both x and y position dimensions (first and second rows of gabor_parameters) are scaled from 0-1.
-To recover the location of each Gabor filter in image pixels, the x and y values should be multiplied by the pixel dimensions of the stimulus (x=1024, y=720).
-To recover the location of each filter in visual angle degrees, the x and y values should be multiplied by the visual angle dimensions of the stimulus (x=15, y=10.75).
+To calculate the location of each Gabor filter in image pixels (from the top left of the screen), the x and y values should be multiplied by the pixel dimensions of the stimulus (x=1024, y=720).
+To calculate the location of each filter in visual angle degrees (from the top left of the screen), the x and y values should be multiplied by the visual angle dimensions of the stimulus (x=20, y=15).

 Direction of motion (orientation) is expressed in degrees; 0 is a vertically-oriented Gabor wavelet drifting to the right; 45 is a wavelet drifting 45º upwards and to the right.
 Other orientations continue similarly in counter-clockwise rotation.